-- Can affect any child or young person (male or female) under the age of 18 years. - Can affect any vulnerable adult over the age of 18 years. - Can still be exploitation even if the activity appears consensual. - Can involve force and/or enticement-based methods of compliance and is often accompanied by violence or threats of violence. - Can be perpetrated by individuals or groups, males or females, and young people or adults and - Is typified by some form of power imbalance in favour of those perpetrating the exploitation.
+- Can affect any child or young person (male or female) under the age of 18 years. - Can affect any vulnerable adult over the age of 18 years.
+Can still be exploitation even if the activity appears consensual.
+Can involve force and/or enticement-based methods of compliance

+• Is typified by some form of power imbalance in favour of those perpetrating the exploitation.
 Whilst age may be the most obvious, this power imbalance can also be due to a range of other factors including gender, cognitive ability, physical strength, status, and access to economic or other resources.

-- Criminal Exploitation of Children and Vulnerable Adults; County Lines - County Lines toolkit
+- Criminal Exploitation of Children and Vulnerable Adults; County

+Lines

+- County Lines toolkit